Converting your IRA to Gold

 Also, the distributed money could push you into a higher tax bracket where the overall cost of liquidating your IRA would be even higher.

 Option 2: Move IRA funds into Gold IRA

 The IRS made this option possible in 1997 when the Taxpayer Relief Act was passed.

 This revision to the tax laws makes it possible for you to purchase physical Precious metals inside a self-directed IRA.

 You are also permitted to move tax-advantaged funds from one account to another so the Taxpayer Relief Act lets you convert your IRA to Gold without facing any penalties or tax consequences.

-Obviously, it is quite expensive to completely remove money from your existing IRA until you are at least age 59 1/2.
+Because of the tax consequences it can be quite expensive to completely remove money from your existing IRA until you are at least age 59 1/2.
 Prior to that major milestone the money in your IRA is essentially stuck.

-Converting your IRA to a Gold IRA lets you protect and preserve these 'stuck' funds until you reach retirement age.
+Converting your IRA to a Gold IRA, however, lets you protect and preserve these 'stuck' funds until you reach retirement age.

 How does a Gold IRA work

 Understand that “Gold IRA” is a generic term.